B2B keyword research is broken. Here’s how I plan to fix it.

 In this post, I’m going to outline how the current B2B keyword research process is broken, in part due to fundamental problems with conventional SEO tools like ahrefs and Semrush.

-If you’re interested in getting early access to the ContentSage, you can join the waitlist at contentsage.ai.
+If you’re interested in getting early access to ContentSage, you can join the waitlist at contentsage.ai.

 The current, busted B2B keyword research process